 What Veracruz actually is

-How it’s laid out
+How the city is laid out

 How we’d play it